Yang Hengyu

-Yang Hengyu (b.
-1996) is a Chinese fencer.
+Yang Hengyu (born 22 July 1996) is a Chinese fencer.

 Hengyu began fencing her third year of primary school.
 She is right-handed, and a sabreuse.

 2020 Tokyo Olympics

 She was one of 406 Chinese athletes chosen to compete in the 2020 Tokyo Summer Olympics.
-She finished 16th in the Women's Sabre Individual event ater being defeated by Sofia Pozdniakova 7th competing as part of the Women's Sabre Team.
+She finished 16th in the Women's Sabre Individual event after being defeated by Sofia Pozdniakova 7th competing as part of the Women's Sabre Team.